huma-engineering/deployment-template-docs/docs/oncology.md

 ### Articles

-- #BPraisers: Things That Raise Your Blood Pressure
+- Managing Blood Counts and Blood Clots
-- Limiting Alcohol
+- Fertility and Sexual Health During Cancer Treatment
-- How to Sync your Blood Pressure Reading To The Huma App
+- Preventing and Managing Infections
-- +32 more
+- +29 more